 D E S C R I P T I O

 is roughly elliptical in shape, with its long axis, oriented WSW-ENE, which measures 188 metres and the short one 156.
-The building stands on a base of two steps; above it there are three floors of arcades and a fourth storey with windows, built in travertine stone.
+The building stands on a base of two steps; above it there are three floors of arcades and a fourth storey without arches but with small rectangular windows.
 There were eighty arches on every floor, divided by pillars with a half column (see the picture on the right).

 The four arches on the axes of the building were the main entrances, and were probably decorated with a little porch and a statue.
 The other 76 arches were numbered for an easier access to the seats.
 Only 31 arches of the outer ring, from number XXIII to LIV, have remained intact.
 All around the rims of the first three floors there were circular promenades that could accommodate most of the public in case of rain.

 The Colosseum includes all the ancient architectural "orders", which are styles recognizable mainly by the columns employed.
 The order of the ground floor half columns is the Tuscan one (a Roman variation of the Doric order), on the second floor the semicolumns are Ionic and on the third floor Corinthian.
 The panels of the fourth floor - the attic - are divided by flat composite (Roman-Corinthian) lesenes in place of the half-columns of the lower arcades, with a rectangular window every second panel.
 Ancient authors mention - and the images that we have confirm it - that a series of bronze shields (clipea) was affixed all around the attic on the panels without the windows.

 The arches are 4.20 metres (139") wide and 7.05 m (231") high on the ground floor, while on the upper floors they are only 6.45 m (212") high.
 Including the cornices between the floors and the attic, the overall height of the building is 48,5 m.